 – Can grow with the business

-While deciding on a business name, you should search online for the names you like.
+While deciding on a name for your business cleaning services, you should search online for the names you like.
 If another company already has the same name as you, you should find out sooner rather than later.
 Legal issues with using another business’ name—even if you do it unintentionally—can cost you.

 Once you choose a business name, you need to register the name to prevent others from using it.
 The requirements vary based on your state and local legislation, so check to make sure you follow your local ordinances for businesses.

-You will need a license and possibly permits for your business, especially if you opt for a name other than your own to operate under.
+Do you need a license to start a cleaning business?
+It depends.
+You may need a license and possibly permits for your business, especially if you opt for a name other than your own to operate under.
 Depending on your state law and other local requirements, you may need to apply for a business license and pay a fee.

 If you are choosing a brand name for your cleaning company, you will also need to file a DBA—Doing Business As—license.
 The license establishes your fictitious business name and ensures your company operates legitimately.

-You will also need to determine whether local law requires you to have business insurance or other protections.
+You will also need to determine whether local law requires you to have business insurance, liability insurance, or other protections.
 Working in clients’ homes is not always free of risks, so business insurance can help protect both you and your clients in case something goes wrong.

 You might print fliers to advertise your services, start a website or email campaign to get the word out, invest in digital marketing, or post signage on your property or other locations (with permission).
 If you have one or two clients already, you can ask for referrals from satisfied customers.
 You can even offer referral coupons or discounts to encourage existing clients to direct more work your way.

 To effectively manage the technical side of your cleaning business, you need a means of communication with your clients.
-Tools such as voice mail and phone service, an email account, a website, social media pages, or all of those combined can help enhance your company’s outreach and customer satisfaction.
+Tools such as voice mail and phone service, an email account, a website, social media pages, or all of those combined can help enhance your company’s outreach and customer satisfaction, especially at the beginning stages of starting your business.